AidanRosen/HexPass-Portfolio-Vector/src/README.md

      Althought we said only magnitude, we were determined to make a correct vector line.
 Aidan worked very hard on creating this line but I didn't get the time to create the arrow at the end of it.
 I am dissapointed that I could not achieve this goal.

  ***Grade: 5/5 Always wanted to work, even when his assignment was done.
 Contributed well to the vector files

+ # Aidan, Andrew Hale, Andrew Joseph
+ !!!
+19/20 I didn't get to all the goals, namely drawing a vector with an arrowhead.
+However, Andrew and I worked extensively on the vector code and learned a lot about creating new JFrame elements (Andrew Hale learned more about adding text and polygon drawing) while I worked really hard on drawing rectangles and learning a lot about imported graphics.
+Much of our learning went into the journal, including Andrew Josephs.
+Andrew Joseph definitely contributed to keeeping on track, adding what he was working on to the journal, and producing content for the main project.

  <br /> <br />
 # ##########Links to Journals################